 THE EIGHTH PILLAR OF FOOLISHNESS 5.7 R 12m

 Another deep water solo but one for a high spring tide due to the shelf underneath.
 It escapes out of the window that gains the base of the pillar of the previous route.
 From the base of the seventh pillar step rightwards soon easing to finish directly past an obvious thread in the thin rock of the sharp arete above.
 Grant Farquhar 11/March/09.

 RIDE THE TSUNAMI 5.10a R 25m sea-level traverse

 This hidden but excellent DWS traverse is safer at high tide.
 There is reef underneath in places.
 Start from the base of the seventh pillar.
 From the window step down to sea level.
 Head right following the line of least resistance below the horizontal roof around the right angled arete to a cave/corner.
-Hit the lip rightwards on undercuts and jugs to paler rock on the edge of the bay at the end of the crag.
-Top out here.
+Hit the lip rightwards on undercuts and jugs to paler rock on the edge of the bay and continue to the end of the crag.
 Grant Farquhar 2/April/09.

 THE NINTH WAVE 5.10b R 12m